 For more on this, read our tutorial on how to observe the Moon, or our beginners' guide to stargazing with binoculars.

-You might think that the ideal time to observe the lunar surface is during a full Moon, but instead, find out when the Moon will next be visible in the night sky during its crescent or gibbous phase.
-This will enable you to spot the ‘terminator’, which is the line dividing the bright and dark portions of the Moon from our perspective.
+You might think that the ideal time to observe the lunar surface is during a full Moon or even a full supermoon, but instead, find out when the Moon will next be visible in the night sky during its crescent or gibbous phase.
+This will enable you to spot the 'terminator', which is the line dividing the bright and dark portions of the Moon from our perspective.

 Looking along the terminator will enable you to use shadows to make out the Moon's rugged surface much easier than when the Moon is full.
 And, because the Moon is tidally locked with Earth, meaning we always see the same side, you can track how the terminator changes night after night.

 We may not be able to see the far side of the Moon directly from Earth, but you can catch a glimpse of what's beyond the limb by studying and even photographing lunar libration.

 You can also explore the lunar surface online, either by using Google Moon, by visiting the Lunar Reconnaissance Orbiter website or by downloading the excellent JMars software (used by actual NASA planetary scientists!)